2023 COSAFA Women's Championship

 The 2023 COSAFA Women's Championship was the eleventh edition of the COSAFA Women's Championship, also known as the 2023 Hollywoodbets COSAFA Women's Championship for sponsorship purposes, the annual international women's association football championship contested by women's national teams of Southern Africa and organised by COSAFA.
 The tournament took place from 4 to 15 October 2023 in South Africa.

-The opening match was won by Eswatini, beating Madagascar at Lucas Moripe Stadium in Pretoria on 4 October 2023 and achieving their first COSAFA Women's Championship victory since 2020.
+The opening match was won by Eswatini, beating Madagascar at Lucas Moripe Stadium in Pretoria and achieving their first COSAFA Women's Championship victory since 2020.

-Malawi were crowned 2023 champions after defeating reigning champions Zambia's Copper Queens 2–1 in the final.
+Malawi were crowned champions after defeating holders Zambia 2–1 in the final.
 It was the first time Malawi had won a COSAFA Women's tournament, securing their first major title.
-Mozambique claimed their first medal at the COSAFA Women's Championship.
+Mozambique claimed their first medal at the COSAFA Women's Championship, finishing third.
 Malawian player Temwa Chawinga achieved a remarkable double, clinching the Golden Boot with nine goals during the tournament and also claiming the Golden Ball award.
 Zimbabwe goalkeeper Cynthia Shongwe won the Golden Glove, awarded to the best-performing goalkeeper of the tournament.

 Of the twelve teams taking part, Zimbabwe and Madagascar returned to the competition after missing last year's edition.
-2011 Champions Zimbabwe advanced to the semi-finals for the first time since 2019.
-Host and seven times champion South Africa were eliminated in the group stage after they failed to beat Malawi, the first time the team had not made the semi-finals at the tournament.
+2011 winners Zimbabwe advanced to the semi-finals for the first time since 2019.
+Host and seven-time champion South Africa were eliminated in the group stage after they failed to beat Malawi, the first time the team failed to reach the semi-finals of the tournament.

 Format

 In September 2023, during the draw ceremony, the competition format was revealed.
-The tournament commences with a group stage comprising three groups, each consisting of four teams.
-The group winners, along with the highest-ranked second-placed team, advance to the knockout stage.
-The winners of each semifinal proceed to the final, while the losing teams face off in a third-place match to determine the bronze medalist.
+The tournament commenced with a group stage comprising three groups, each consisting of four teams.
+The group winners, along with the highest-ranked second-placed team, advanced to the knockout stage.
+The winners of each semi-final proceeded to the final, while the losing teams faced off in a third-place match to determine the bronze medalist.

 Venues

-COSAFA has selected three venues within the province of Gauteng, two cities were selected Pretoria and Johannesburg, one stadium in Pretoria and two stadiums in Johannesburg.
+COSAFA selected three venues within the province of Gauteng, in two cities: one stadium in Pretoria, and two stadiums in Johannesburg.

-Lucas Moripe Stadium, Pretoria will host the opening match between South Africa and Malawi.
-The same stadium will host the third-place match and the final on 15 October.
+Lucas Moripe Stadium in Pretoria hosted the opening match between South Africa and Malawi.
+The same stadium also hosted the third-place match and the final on 15 October.